codecks-io/react-flip-primitives/README.md

   Defines how the node behaves if the dimensions of a node needs to change.
 Possible values are:

   - `transform`: transition to the new dimensions via setting the corresponding `scale` `transform`.
-If the node has no children, it will use a somple transition.
-If the node has children, all children nodes will get an inverse `scale` `transform` to counter the scaling of their parent.
-  - `transform-no-children`: Don't inverse-scale the children nodes.
   - `non-transform`: don't apply `transform: scale()`.
 Instead transition `width` and/or `height` directly.
 This may lead to a lot of re-layouting.
 So use with caution.
   - `immediate`: immediately apply the final new dimension.
-This can be useful if one of its children as a `scaleMode` of `non-transform` but you want sibblings to apply their new position via transforms.
+This can be useful if one of its children has a `scaleMode` of `non-transform` but you want sibblings to apply their new position via transforms.
   - `none`: don't process to the new dimensions.

 - **`opts.transitionProps={string[]|default: []}`**